alchematrix0/alchematrix.net/src/music/lyrics/Spores.md

 There are 50 billion people but I know just one of them
 Watch the movies sip on Kool-aid signing we have arrived!
-If I stopped then I could listen and I would hear what I thought for hours
+If I stopped, and listened I would hear your thought for hours
-Big spoons, a bigger cake, someone made sure we survived
+Big spoons, a bigger cake, someone made sure we'd survive

 Oh it's so trivial I'm bursting with voyeuristic disbelief
 Hold the phone, hold me